Yan-Oliveira/doc-fao/content/dynamic-field-value-import/admin/processes-automation/dynamic-fields.rst

 The ACL creation is implemented in the following way:

 - If the dynamic field with the value(s) from the left side is matched, it is (only) possible to select the dynamic field with the value(s) from the right side.
-- If values for more than two dynamic fields are imported (3 or more columns exist in the CSV), ACL relations are always created starting from the leftmost column.
+- If values for more than two dynamic fields are imported (3 or more columns exist in the CSV file), ACL relations are always created starting from the leftmost column.
 This allows for multi-level dependencies.

 After you have finished all checks, just submit the form.
 The values of the affected dynamic fields will be updated in the background and, if activated, the ACLs will be generated.
 Afterwards you will be redirected to the dynamic field overview again.